breakin/snestistics/docs/tutorial-2.md

     /* Mi 00 0000 8082CB 60          */ rts
 ~~~~~~~~~~

 It would be much harder to know that it had something to do with JoyPad1!
 But what does _label_8082CC_ do?
-Lets look at it:
+Let's look at it:
 ~~~~~~~~~~
 label_8082CC:
     /* *I 00 0000 8082CC C2 10       */ rep.B #$10